Why ipv4 versus ipv6?

 ipv6 changed everything

 When I say that ipv6 changed everything, I don’t mean that in a positive “This changes everything!” way.
 The DNS records are different (A versus AAAA), the adres notation is different ( 127.0.0.1 versus ::1/128 ), the whole address-space is different, the kernel calls and structures are different.
-DHCP is different (DHCP vs DHCP6).
+DHCP is different (DHCP vs SLAAC/NDP/DHCP6).
 In short everything is different.
-It is as if everybody was using Novel Netware, and they are now asked to switch to AppleTalk, but don’t worry: You can run a dual stack!
+It is as if everybody was using Novel Netware, and they are now asked to switch to AppleTalk, but don’t worry: You can run a dual stack.

 Quote: